NHBakli/Write-Up/TryHackMe/team.md

 ---
-in the robots.txt we have a messaged
+in the robots.txt we have a message

 ```
 dale